xanderdunn/ensime-gradle/README.md

 Each time the task is executed, the .ensime file will be regenerated.

+## Building Instructions

+To build the software, just clone the repository and, from the root directory, type:

+    ./gradlew install

+This will load it in your local maven repository and it can then be used as above.

 ## Next Steps

 Unknown.
 Let me know if you are interested in anything else!